Important things to consider

 - You intend to leave at the end of your stay and be able to meet the cost of your return journey home

 Visa nationals who wish to enter the UK under this category must apply for entry clearance prior to arrival in the UK.
 Non-visa nationals do not need entry clearance prior to arrival but will need to declare their intentions to the Immigration Officer on arrival.
-Make sure that the Immigration Officer marks your entry stamp as a Short Term Study Visa.
+Make sure that the Immigration Officer marks your entry stamp as a Visitor Visa stamp for studies.

-Further information about making an application for a Short Term Study Visa is available at on the UK Government website.
+Further information about making an application for a Visitor Visa is available at on the UK Government website.

 Once your visa is issued you should make sure that you check your visa is the right type of visa for you, and has the correct length of time.
 You should report any errors to the Entry Clearance Officer (ECO) as it may not always be possible to correct any mistakes once you have left your country.

 You should check the vignette in your passport as well as your immigration decision letter.
-If you have applied for a Tier 4 (General) student visa you will need to check the following:
+If you have applied for a Student Visa you will need to check the following:

 - No working prohibition